 Please read the application instruction to ensure that you complete all the requirements of the application.
 For additional information please contact Tasheena Parker at (828) 359-6651.

-Summer Youth College Experience Form
+The Summer Youth College Experience for 2020 has been cancelled.

 The Eastern Band of Cherokee Indians Higher Education & Training office recently partnered with Mars Hill University to offer EBCI Summer Youth College Experience (SYCE) participants a weeklong college immersion experience.